Alfresco/alfresco-build-tools/docs/README.md

 - `$AGENT_TOOLSDIRECTORY`

 You can override the default behavior by specifying your own collection of files and directories using `to-remove` input parameter, or by setting `remove-android` and `remove-codeql` to true.
-By default, this action only deletes folders and files, but if you want to use the action to utilize the unused memory, you need to set `only-remove-files` to false.
+By default, this action only deletes folders and files, but if you want to use the action to utilize the unused memory, you need to set `merge-disk-volumes` to true.

 ### get-branch-name